 Worth is always in the eye of the beholder.
 Still, the Great Smoky Mountains Railroad offers a unique experience that you will likely remember for years to come.

 I like to think of attraction tickets in terms of dollars per entertainment hour.

-The Nantahala Gorge Excursion includes an one-hour layover at the Nantahala Outdoor Center (NOC) where guests can shop and dine at the center’s riverfront restaurants both with a fine selection of beer, wine, and cocktails and enjoy spectacular views of the Nantahala River.
+The Nantahala Gorge Excursion includes a one-hour layover at the Nantahala Outdoor Center.
+While there, guests can shop and dine at the center’s riverfront restaurants and enjoy a fine selection of wine, beer and cocktails and spectacular views of the Nantahala River.

 All excursions are round-trip and return to the Bryson City depot.